Baby left behind after childcare centre closed

 Police said on Friday they won't investigate the incident unless the parents made a formal complaint.

-Next story in National: Man charged after rocket experiment fizzes
+Next story in New Zealand: Man charged after rocket experiment fizzes

 Copyright © 2013, Radio New Zealand